 - Contingency Budget

-For initial construction costs, Architectural Design’s QuikQuote service allows you to get an estimate based on your location.
+For initial construction costs, Architectural Designs’ QuikQuote service allows you to get a cost to build estimate based on your location.
 Choose a plan with the size, style and interior features you desire, and the resulting report will break down the costs to build that particular home in your area code.

-Most likely, you will be getting a loan.
+Most likely, you will be getting a short-term construction loan, which would then convert over to a conventional mortgage.
 Talk with multiple lenders to find the best rates and consider your mortgage options.
 Reach out to your financial advisor about what you can afford at this time.

 There are many factors on the length of time it takes to build a custom home.
 The size and complexity of the home, the location of the build, and the time of year all play a part in how long it will take.
 You, the customer, will also have a role due to the number of choices being made along the way.
 Choosing fixtures and hardware is an exciting piece of the overall puzzle, but slow decision makers can delay the process significantly.